ExitValue.ai

 How much is my mental health practice worth?

-Small behavioral health practices (1-3 locations) sell for 5-8x EBITDA.
-Multi-site groups command 8-12x EBITDA.
-ABA therapy practices reach 10-18x EBITDA.
+Small behavioral health practices (1-3 locations) sell for platform-tier earnings multiples.
+Multi-site groups command platform-tier earnings multiples.
+ABA therapy practices reach platform-tier earnings multiples.
 A practice with $3M revenue and $500K EBITDA would sell for $2.5M-$4M.
-Platform-quality businesses ($20M+ revenue) can exceed 15x EBITDA.
+Platform-quality businesses ($20M+ revenue) can exceed an earnings multiple.

 Why are behavioral health valuations so high?

-Three converging factors: (1) massive demand-supply gap — 160M+ Americans live in mental health provider shortage areas, (2) insurance parity laws requiring coverage of behavioral health on par with medical care, and (3) PE capital aggressively consolidating a fragmented market.
+Three converging factors: (1) massive demand-supply gap, 160M+ Americans live in mental health provider shortage areas, (2) insurance parity laws requiring coverage of behavioral health on par with medical care, and (3) PE capital aggressively consolidating a fragmented market.
 These dynamics have pushed multiples to 10-18x for quality practices.

 What makes ABA therapy practices more valuable?